carbeck/ayerigrammar/README.md

 A Grammar of Ayeri
 ==================

-This is a renewed effort, started in July 2016, to revise and to expand on what is currently on [my Ayeri website](https://ayeri.de) as _A Grammar of Ayeri_ ([PDF](https://rawgit.com/carbeck/ayerigrammar/master/misc/ayeri_grammar_2011.pdf)).
-This earlier documentation attempt has been left in a very sorry and unfinished state for over 5 years now.
-I hope that by transferring things to LaTeX, the whole process of editing will be more easy to handle than when I was trying to work with one big document in LibreOffice before.
+This is a renewed effort, started in July 2016, to revise and to expand on what can be found on the internet as _A Grammar of Ayeri_ ([PDF](https://rawgit.com/carbeck/ayerigrammar/master/misc/ayeri_grammar_2011.pdf)).
+This earlier documentation attempt had been left in a very sorry and unfinished state for over 5 years before returning to it.
+I hope that by transferring things to LaTeX, the whole process of editing will be more easy to handle and more transparent than when I was trying to work with one big document in LibreOffice before.
 If you feel inclined to do so, you can report issues as such on the [repository page](https://github.com/carbeck/ayerigrammar).

+Ayeri is a fictional language project I have been working on since December 2003.
+Work on this project basically serves as a creative outlet to my ongoing interest in linguistics.

 Currently working on
 ====================

 **WARNING**: This is work heavily in progress!
 Things may still be a little rough around the edges, especially the parts currently worked on:

-* Figuring out what's actually a clitic and what's an affix of all the things I've called clitics so far. `misc/variations.tex` ([PDF](https://rawgit.com/carbeck/ayerigrammar/master/misc/variations.pdf))
+* Figuring out what's actually a clitic and what's an affix of all the things I've called clitics so far. `misc/variations.tex` (source: [PDF](https://rawgit.com/carbeck/ayerigrammar/master/misc/variations.pdf))

 Postponed for the time being:
 * Phrase structures `chapters/syntax.tex`